Adidas Adizero Boston Boost 6Review Facts

 The upper of the shoe differs depending on if the shoe is designed for men or women.
 The men’s version offers an open, net-like mesh material.
 The women’s model features a more knitted fabric.
 Both uppers offer excellent breathability and are soft and comfortable against the skin.
 The materials have some stretch which adapts to the foot’s movements.
 An inner Coolever mesh lining has good moisture-wicking properties which keeps the foot dry and cool, even after long-distance runs.
 Overlays stitched to the upper work in conjunction with the lacing system to support the foot and keep it in place.
 A heel counter on the back of the shoe keeps the heel aligned with the rest of the foot.

-Weighing in at 8.8 oz for men (size nine) and 7.5 oz for women (size seven), the Boston Boost 6 is a fairly lightweight running shoe.
-The use of lightweight rubber in the midsole and outsole helps keep this highly cushioned shoe
+With a weight of 8.8 oz for men (size nine) and 7.5 oz for women (size seven), this shoe is a fairly lightweight.
+The use of lightweight materials in the midsole and outsole helps keep this highly cushioned shoe

-The upper of this shoe offers great breathability.
-The material of both the men’s and women’s models is quick-drying if it does get wet and allows good airflow into the shoe.
-The overlays on this shoe are small, the three Adidas
+This shoe's upper offers very good breathability.
+The material of both the men’s and women’s models is quick-drying under wet conditions and allows hot air to exit the shoe and cooler air into the shoe.
+The shoe's overlays are small, three Adidas

-stripes, and do not interfere with airflow in any way.
-A wide toe box helps to ensure fresh air movement around the toes.
-Runners had no complaints about the breathability of the shoe, even after marathon distance runs.
+stripes, and do not restrict the airflow into or out of the show.
+A wide toe box ensures fresh air circulation around the wearer's toes.
+Runners had no complaints about hot feet or blisters while wearing this shoe, even after marathon distance runs.

 The Boston Boost 6 is a very comfortable shoe.
 The midsole is not overly cushioned, but the Boost rubber material provides a very cushioned ride.
 Most of the cushioning is in the heel area which means soft landings and good forefoot drip.
 Because there is less cushioning in the front of the shoe, runners will be able to feel the road beneath their toes.
 Some runners enjoyed this feeling and described is as the road being able to pull them forward.
-Both heel and forefoot strikers will benefit from the shock absorption properties of the midsole.
-The excellent moisture-wicking tendencies of the shoe help keep the foot cool and dry and prevent blisters
+The moisture-wicking properties of the upper material runner's keep the foot cool and dry and minimize chaffing and blisters

 There is no mistaking an Adidas shoe.
 The “three stripe” logo has been featured on the company’s athletic apparel since 1952.
 Their running shoes tend to come in standard dark colors with few contrasting highlights.
 Runners who prefer subdued shoes will enjoy the neutral color options.
 The midsole and outsole are also rather plain with the emphasis being on function rather than fashion.
 If you enjoy bright colored shoes with space-age looking midsoles, these shoes are probably not for you.